sulova/QGIS_BasicsPy/README.md

-#Introducing Python
+# Introducing Python

-This reprository aims to outline Python programming language in QGIS and keep it short and relevant to get solid foundation for visualizing and analyzing by Python programming basics.
-An overview of automate common Python tasks.
+This reprository aims to outline Python programming language in QGIS and keep it short and relevant to get solid foundation for visualizing and analyzing data.
+QGIS

-Its great for users who does not have any prior programming knowledge and they want to build their knowledge gradually in QGIS.
+PyQgis cookbook can be found here: https://docs.qgis.org/testing/en/docs/pyqgis_developer_cookbook/ Its great for users who does not have any prior programming knowledge and they want to build their knowledge gradually in QGIS.

 # Object-oriented language - Python